AdarshK277/IBM-Data-Science-Capstone/README.md

 * Load the dataset into the corresponding table in a Db2 database.
 * Execute SQL queries to answer questions and gain insight.

-### 5. Exploratory Data Analysis, and Feature Engineering Using Pandas, and Data Visualization Using Matplotlib and Seaborn (Optional)
+### 5. Exploratory Data Analysis, and Feature Engineering Using Pandas, and Data Visualization Using Matplotlib and Seaborn
 * Performing EDA and Feature Engineering using Pandas.
 * Performing Data Visualization using Matplotlib and Seaborn.

+### 6. Interactive Visual Analytics and Dashboards
+* Launch site location analysis using Folium.
+* Creating interative dashboards using Plotly Dash.